ahmedkhedr-xrs/SQL-Project/README.md

   layer — no re-modeling of business logic in DAX, just visualization.

-👉 For the full list of real data-quality and design issues discovered and resolved during this build (join fan-out, non-unique business keys, mismatched ID formats across systems, MERGE conflicts on accumulated batches, an unrealistic near-zero profit margin caught only after building the dashboard, and DAX measures that summed per-category distinct counts instead of using `DISTINCTCOUNT`), see
+👉 For the full list of real data-quality and design issues discovered and resolved during this build, see
 [`Data Warehouse/README.md`](./Data%20Warehouse/README.md) and
 [`Power BI/README.md`](./Power%20BI/README.md).